 The National Audit Office (NAO) has today published a report examining how government uses data to implement its policies and reform public services.
 The report has found that data is not seen as a priority by government, the importance of investing in quality data is not well understood, and there is a culture of tolerating and working around poor data.

 Data is crucial to how successfully government can: deliver services that work for the people who use them; improve its systems and processes; and support better decisions.
 The NAO has repeatedly highlighted the importance of evidence-based decision making in government, and the problems that arise when data is missing or low-quality.
 This report draws together the NAO’s experience of auditing government, and recent work that has identified where the quality and availability of data has been an issue.

 The effectiveness of government programmes is often compromised because data is inadequate.
 The consequence of this is demonstrated by the Windrush situation1, where the Home Office took action without fully assessing the impact of the quality of its underlying data.
 Unless the quality and availability of data is high before new policies are implemented, it can be difficult for departments to assess their effectiveness or secure hoped for benefits.

-Government recognises the value of using data more effectively, and the importance of ensuring security and public trust in how it is used.
+Government recognises the value of using data more effectively.
 It plans to produce a new national data strategy in 2020, which will be led by the Department for Digital, Culture, Media and Sport (DCMS), working with Cabinet Office2.
-To achieve its ambitions for data, government will need to resolve fundamental challenges around how to use and share data safely and appropriately, and how to balance competing demands on public resources in a way that allows it to invest in data.
+To achieve its ambitions, government will need to resolve challenges around how to use and share data safely and appropriately, and how to balance competing demands for public money in a way that allows it to invest in data.
 The NAO has found government has lacked leadership on developing its use of data, and DCMS has acknowledged that it needs to do more to embed its leadership role.